Approach to Plan Investments

-With oversight of more than $20 billion in assets (which includes assets under management), Oxford has the scale and resources to provide much deeper manager analysis than boutique consultants, but without the conflicts of interest present in bank and brokerage firm advisory models.
-We establish manager selection and watch list criteria for each category to be included in your plan, and then help you monitor performance against this criteria every quarter.
+With oversight of approximately $26.7 billion in assets (which includes assets under management)*, Oxford has the scale and resources to provide much deeper manager analysis than boutique consultants, but without the conflicts of interest present in bank and brokerage firm advisory models.
+We establish manager selection and watch list criteria for each category to be included in your plan and then help you monitor performance against this criteria every quarter.
 Oxford’s manager search due diligence process includes:

 Before any manager can be recommended to a client, the analyst(s) covering the manager must present the manager to Oxford’s Investment Strategy Group for approval.
 A complete due diligence review of a manager will consist of a thorough analysis of the following three key areas:

 - Style (growth, value, core)